-After pricing of the offering, we expect that the shares will trade on the NASDAQ Global Market under the symbol "BLZE."
+Our Class A common stock has been approved for listing on the NASDAQ Global Market under the symbol "BLZE."

 SHARES ELIGIBLE FOR FUTURE SALE

 Before this offering, there has not been a public market for shares of our Class A common stock.
 Future sales of substantial amounts of shares of our Class A common stock, including shares issued upon the exercise of outstanding options, in the public market following this offering or the possibility of these sales occurring, could cause the prevailing market price for our Class A common stock to fall or impair our ability to raise equity capital in the future.